sauravraghuvanshi/Understanding-RedHat-OpenShift-Platform-For-Deploying-Application/README.md

 | Name | helloworld |
 | Create a route to the application | Make sure the box is checked |

+### 4. Wait for OpenShift to build and deploy your application.
+* The web console should automatically show the Topology page.
+If necessary, click the Topology tab on the left side of the page.
+* Wait for the application icon to change to the build complete status.